oppia/oppia-web-developer-docs/Installing-Oppia-(Linux;-Python-3).md

    ...
    ```

-   If you see the warning at the end, add the following lines to your `.bashrc`:
+   If you see the warning at the end, add the following lines to your `.bashrc` ([this StackExchange link](https://askubuntu.com/a/127059) explains where this file is located):

    ```bash
    export PYENV_ROOT="$HOME/.pyenv"